Using TFS Integration

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.

-The TFS Integration plugin is enabled.
+Make sure that the TFS Integration plugin is enabled.

 This plugin is bundled with IntelliJ IDEA and enabled by default.
 If not, enable the plugin.
-Once enabled, the plugin is available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.

 - When TFS integration with IntelliJ IDEA is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the